Page images

 S. Sir, 'tis I,

-P. Well, as your wages ftill are due, I'll bear
+P. Well, as your wages ftill are due, I'll bear Your rude impertinence this time of year.

-S. Some folks are drunk one day, and fome for ever, And fome, like Wharton, but twelve years together.
-Old Evremond, renown'd for wit and dirt, Would change his living oftener than his shirt; Roar with the rakes of state a month; and come To ftarve another in his hole at home.
-So rov'd wild Buckingham the public jeft, Now fome innholder's, now a monarch's guest; H 4
+S. Some folks are drunk one day, and some for ever, And fome, like Wharton, but twelve years together.
+Old Evremond, renown'd for wit and dirt,

-His life and politics of every fhape,
+His life and politics of every shape,

 This hour a Roman, and the next an ape.